kakehashi-inc/mcp-server-laravel-database/README.md

 5. ✅ Enable SSL/TLS for database connections when possible
 6. ✅ Use strong passwords for database accounts

-## Troubleshooting

-### Connection Refused

-- Verify database server is running
-- Check host and port settings
-- Ensure firewall allows connections
-- For Sail: verify `FORWARD_DB_PORT` is set correctly

-### Authentication Failed

-- Double-check username and password
-- Verify user has permission to connect
-- Check if host-based authentication is configured

-### Permission Denied

-- Ensure database user has necessary permissions
-- Grant SELECT permission for read-only access
-- Check schema-level permissions

-### .env File Not Found

-- Use absolute path, not relative path
-- Verify file exists and is readable
-- Check file permissions

 ## Development

 For developers who want to contribute or customize: